cosmicvibes/docs/monitors/scheduler.md

 ## Windows Servers

-If you are running Laravel & Eyewitness on a Windows server, you should consider disable the running of scheduled taskins in the background.
+If you are running Laravel & Eyewitness on a Windows server, you should consider disable the running of scheduled tasks in the background.
 You can read more about it [here](\configuration\general.md#scheduler-background).

 ## Disabling Scheduler monitor